 In the time it takes you to read this sentence, you’ll have generated it: data.
 You may have fidgeted in your chair, sipped a coffee, or ignored an incoming text.
 Tracking those actions over time helps paint a surprisingly rich picture of how your actions affect your health.

 Wearable fitness devices and the apps associated with them are the way most people these days track info about exercising, eating, mood, and more.
 Some people are particularly intent on capturing data -- a lot of data -- from each day.
 These power users of personal tracking devices are often called "quantified selfers," or QSers, for short.
 Their activities are sometimes called “life logging” or “systematized self-help.”

 QSers aren't as rare as you may think.
-New data from the Pew Research Center show that 70% of us are tracking some aspect of our health, whether we’re using a cutting-edge technology like a Basis watch, BodyMedia FIT, Fitbit Flex, Jawbone UP, or Lark sleep monitor, or old-fashioned pen and paper.
+Data from the Pew Research Center show that 70% of us are tracking some aspect of our health, whether we’re using a cutting-edge technology like Fitbit Flex, Jawbone UP, or Lark sleep monitor, or old-fashioned pen and paper.

 What You Gain From Your Personal Data

 Fidgeting in your chair might not mean much on its own.
 But it's a different story when you’re wearing an activity tracker.
 These fitness devices measure your movements as long as you wear them and translate them into data, like calories burned.

 When you monitor your movement over time, you see how truly active you are.
 You can use your numbers to help you decide if you need to exercise more.
 And you can see how the adjustments you make affect your stats, like how many calories you burn when you take the stairs instead of the elevator.